 Five young clansmen of the groom come to take the bride and two immediately find the girl and post themselves at her side to prevent her escape, while the others receive the final permission of her parents.
 When it has been granted the bride holds onto the house posts and must be dragged outside by the young men.
 Finally she goes along with them, crying and with her hands on her head.

 But the battle is not yet over.
 Mutual antagonism continues right onto the marriage bed, even up to and beyond coitus.
 The groom is determined to display his virility; the bride is equally determined to test it.
 “Brides,” Robert and Barbara LeVine remarked, “are said to take pride in the length of time they can hold off their mates.”
 Men can also win acclaim.
 If the bride is unable to walk the following day, the groom is considered a “real man.”
-Such expressions of hostility usually occur in societies in which the two sets of kin are actual or potential rivals or enemies.
+Onset of Marriage Such expressions of hostility usually occur in societies in which the two sets of kin are actual or potential rivals or enemies.
 In many societies, it is common to marry women from “enemy” villages.

 As the Gusii example suggests, marriage ceremonies often symbolize important elements of the culture.
 Whereas some ceremonies may symbolize hostility between the two families, others may promote harmony between the families.